Equities dip, oil jumps, as investors wait on U.S. stimulus package

 Markets were encouraged that the United States stood ready to ship 5.9 million doses of a new coronavirus vaccine developed by Moderna.

 Hopes for additional distribution of coronavirus vaccines helped push oil prices near nine-month highs.
-U.S. crude rose 1.2% to $48.94 per barrel and Brent was at $51.96, up 0.89% on the day.
+U.S. crude recently rose 1.51% to $49.09 per barrel and Brent was at $52.28, up 1.51% on the day.

 Our Standards: The Thomson Reuters Trust Principles.